Digital Marketing Manager

 - Don’t get crazy with the goals, be realistic.
 If your company Facebook page only has 50 followers and hasn’t posted anything in a year, don’t set a goal of 1,000 Facebook impressions.

-- Do the damn thing!
+- Do the dang thing!
 You’ve done all the research, you have goals, now it’s time to test out your long tail keywords, YouTube titles, social media posts, and email campaigns.